On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to Constructing Diagonal Operators

+Here we explain how Theorems \ref{thm:1booleanFourierRep} to \ref{thm:pseudoBool} may be straightforwardly applied to yield quantum circuits implementing time evolution under diagonal Hamiltonians, i.e., diagonal unitaries, which is a fairly well-studied problem with several related approaches proposed in the literature.

+In many applications we desire to \textit{simulate} a Hamiltonian~$H$ for some time $\gamma\in\reals$, i.e., implement exactly or approximately the unitary operator $ U(\gamma)= e^{-i\gamma H}.$ When $H$ is diagonal, efficient quantum circuits may be obtained using Fourier analysis~\cite{schuch2003programmable,welch2014efficient,amy2018controlled} or other approaches.
 Consider the simulation of a Hamiltonian $H_f$ representing a real or Boolean function $f$.
-It is well known that if $f$ can be efficiently computed classically, and if ancilla qubits are available, then the Hamiltonian $H_f$ can be simulated efficiently by computing $f$ in a register and performing a sequence of controlled rotations; see, e.g., \cite{childs2004quantum}.
-These methods typically avoid computing $H_f$ explicitly.
-On the other hand, there exist applications where an explicit Hamiltonian-based implementation is desirable, such as quantum annealing, or cases where we wish to minimize the need for ancilla qubits, such as, for example, near-term or low-resource applications.
+It is well known that if $f$ can be efficiently computed classically, and if ancilla qubits are available, then the Hamiltonian $H_f$ can be simulated efficiently by computing $f$ in a scratchpad register and performing a sequence of controlled rotations; see, e.g., \cite{childs2004quantum}.
+These methods typically avoid computing the Fourier expansion of $f$ explicitly.
+On the other hand, there exist applications where an explicit Hamiltonian-based implementation is desirable, such as quantum annealing, or cases where we wish to minimize the need for ancilla qubits, such as, for example, near-term implementations.
+Efficient circuits simulating products of Pauli $Z$ operators are well-known \cite{childs2004quantum,barenco1995elementary}, as shown in Figure~\ref{fig:RZZcircuit}.
+As Pauli $Z$ terms mutually commute, circuits simulating individual terms in the Hamiltonians (\ref{eq:Hfexpan}) or (\ref{eq:Hfexpan2}) can be applied in any sequence as to simulate their sum.
+Thus, when ${\rm size}(H_f)=O({\rm poly}(n))$ we can always simulate $H_f$ efficiently in this way.
+We summarize this observation in the following.